lordjabez/mix-maestro/README.md

 Overview
 ========

 Mix Maestro is a system that provides a abstract HTTP JSON API (and accompanying web application) for a variety of digital mixing platforms.
 This API and GUI can be used by a variety of personal electronic devices (e.g. smartphones, tablets, laptops) to do basic control of the audio platform (e.g. monitor mixing) without requiring complicated, expensive, and proprietary personal mixing systems.
-It is designed to be plug and play with no configuration required beyond plugging it in.
+It is designed to be plug and play with no configuration required.

 Hardware
 ========